HOBT0R/stream-watcher/README.md

 *   **Import Channels:**
     1. Navigate to the "Configuration" tab.
     2. Click the "Import" button.
     3. Select a `.json` file from your computer.
-The file should contain a single top-level key, `"channels"`, which holds an array of channel configuration objects.
+The file should be an array of channel objects, or an object with a top-level key, `"channels"`, which holds an array or object of channel configuration objects.
     4. The imported channels will be added to your current channel list.

 *   **Export Channels:**